Ras Al Khaimah client case studies

 Ten working days later, our Dubai office received an email confirmation from the Free Zone Authority that the business license had been approved, confirming that the company was now able to start trading.

-The next step was to help open a multi-currency corporate bank account for the company at Standard Chartered Bank in Dubai.
+The next step was to help open a multi-currency corporate bank account for the company at the local branch of an international bank in Dubai.
 Our Dubai Banking Team prepared the bank account application, while our Singapore-based Marketing Team prepared an abbreviated business plan to describe the company’s activities and organisational structure.
 The bank account application was then couriered to Singapore for Terry’s signature.
 Our Banking Team then sent the documents back to our Dubai office.

 Meanwhile, Healy Consultants Dubai office called the Ras Al Khaimah Free Zone Authority to request a letter of recommendation for our Client’s company, which would be submitted to the bank.
 This process took five working days.